nixuris/archinit/README.md

 This is a personal automated Arch Installation script, changes may added.

 ## Notice!
-This script aims for modularity so you'll have to do the networking, partitioning and mounting steps yourself.
+This script aims for modularity so you'll have to do the networking, partitioning and mounting steps yourself (make sure to mount EFI as /boot).

-It also contains choices like chmod 777 your user directory, review before usage!

 ## Usage: